-I am Assistant Professor of History at Georgia State University.
-I have a PhD in History from Duke University.
-My research has been supported by grants and fellowships from the Mellon Foundation, the American Council of Learned Societies, and the Social Sciences and Humanities Research Council of Canada.
+I am Associate Professor of History at William & Mary (beginning fall 2022).
+I have a PhD in History from Duke University and I previously taught for eight years at Georgia State University.
+My research has been supported by grants and fellowships from the National Endowment for the Humanities, the Mellon Foundation, the American Council of Learned Societies, and the Social Sciences and Humanities Research Council of Canada.

 My first book, Haitian Connections in the Atlantic World: Recognition after Revolution was published by the University of North Carolina Press in 2015 and won the 2016 Mary Alice and Frederick Boucher Book Prize from the French Colonial Historical Society.
 It was positively reviewed in fifteen academic journals, including the American Historical Review and The William and Mary Quarterly.